winged/chirp/README.rst

 * Fast

+  * Up to 50'000 msg/s on a single connection
-   * Up to TODO msg/s
+  * Up to TODO msg/s in star topology
   * Using multiple channels multiplies throughput until another bottle-neck kicks in

 Install
 =======